cwchentw/lightweight-cms/content/howto/create-lightweight-cms-theme.md

 ### `loadPost()` Function

-The mandatory function to load layout for posts in a Lightweight CMS site.
+The mandatory function to load the layout for posts in a Lightweight CMS site.
 No parameter is needed.
 Here shows a sample code:

 ```php
 function loadPost()